skroutz/action-send-logs-to-loki/Readme.md

 - Aggregates logs from all jobs in a workflow, including job-specific logs.
 - Allows dynamic injection of custom labels.
 - Automatically retries fetching logs if they are not immediately available.
+- **NEW:** Optionally send a custom message to Loki, bypassing GitHub Actions logs.

 ## Inputs